Rule of thirds

 Already in the 17th century the painters realized that they could create a tension when they place the main motif in the right or the left third of the picture.
 They also achieved the same result when they placed it in the upper or lower third of the canvas.
 The strong symmetry had a boring effect before the painters discovered the technique of the rule of thirds and it has the same boring impact today.
 This also applies to horizons, which you never should place in the middle of a photo (except for a few exceptions).
 The name of this technique is also-called “the golden rule” and if you merely respect this rule, your photos will be much better.

-Hence, the rule of thirds is the most important technique in the photography although it is very simple.
+Hence, the rule of thirds in photography is the most important technique although it is very simple.
 For that reason you should try to place your motif not in the middle but more close to the edge of your photo.
-But where rules, there are exceptions.
-When you are finished with this article, please read here about situations, where the rule of thirds can be ignored.

 How to apply the rule of thirds